nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Listing all suppliers : `list`

-Shows a list of all suppliers in the address book.
+Shows a list of all suppliers registered in SupplyCentral.

 Format: `list`

 ### Editing a supplier : `edit`

-Edits an existing supplier in the address book.
+Edits an existing supplier in SupplyCentral.

 Format: `edit NAME [n/NEW_NAME] [p/PHONE] [a/ADDRESS] [t/TAG]…​`